 To ensure that as many people as possible are able to use its products and services, Sony conducts interviews and usability testing with a large sample of individuals, including those with specific disabilities, and works to ensure that its research results are reflected in final products and services.
 Furthermore, Sony takes a leading role in the industry's effort to achieve product accessibility standardization.*

 Specific examples of this approach to products and services are described on the Sony Accessibility and Usability website.

 With its focus on improving the quality of its websites, Sony released a set of website accessibility guidelines on July 1, 2007.
 Over the years since then, the W3C Web Content Accessibility Guidelines (WCAG) 2.0 have become the international standard.
 Recognizing this, Sony revised its website accessibility guidelines and renamed them the Sony Group Website Accessibility Policy on April 1, 2016.
 This revision, based on WCAG 2.0, Sony added a compliance clause that requires compliance within a specific period of time to WCAG 2.0 Level A for all items other than those deemed to require reasonable endeavors.

 The Sony Group Website Accessibility Policy applies to the public websites of all Sony Group companies and aims to maintain and improve accessibility for users of all Sony Group websites.
 Sony strives to create and maintain accessible websites that are easy for all individuals to use; whenever changes are made to website content or new pages are created, Sony complies with its Website Accessibility Policy and, as necessary, gives due consideration to the laws, regulations, and guidelines in each country where Sony operates.

-Sony Computer Entertainment Inc. (SCE) aims to make games as popular as music, movies and broadcasting and has been developing the PlayStation® business for users in all age groups.
+Sony Interactive Entertainment (SIE) aims to make games as popular as music, movies and broadcasting and has been developing the PlayStation® business for users in all age groups.